AndresBojaca/tambourine-dev-test/README.md

-# Prueba técnica Tambourine FrontEnd Developer
+# Dev Test Tambourine FrontEnd Developer

-This is a solution to the
+This is my solution corresponding to the technical test proposed by the tambourine team, I finished it in an estimated time of 8h, thank you for your feedback!

 ## Table of contents